stelar-labs/astro-format-rs/README.md

 # Astro Format

-Astro Format is a library for efficiently transcoding arrays into a single buffer and native rust types into strings.
+Astro Format is a library for efficiently transcoding arrays into a single buffer and native rust types into hexadecimal strings.

 ## Usage